Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ## About the code

-This application is such and such.
-Registration is combined.
-Authentication handled manually.
+For both the SPA and the function API components, we have used a single Azure AD app registration, as these components are tightly coupled and essentially perform as a single app.
+The function API endpoint is exposed under the `*/api` path, where `*` is the domain of the deployed sample.
+So for instance, the function API named **HelloUser** is exposed at `*/api/hello`.
+See the [function.json](./App/api/HelloUser/function.json) file for how to modify the endpoint.

+We briefly discuss other important aspects of the sample below.

 ### Handling React routes

 Routing in **Azure Static Web Apps** defines back-end routing rules and authorization behavior for both static content and APIs.
 The rules are defined as an array of rules in the [routes.json](./APP/public/routes.json) file, located in the **public** folder.
-For more information, visit [Routes in Azure Static Web Apps Preview](https://docs.microsoft.com/azure/static-web-apps/routes)
+In this sample, we are serving the same file, `index.html`, for all possible routes using a wildcard character.

 ```json
 {